Collaborative for Interdisciplinary/ Integrative Studies

 ED 220.
 Introduction to Education Studies.3 Credits.

-This course is designed to introduce the IDS major in Educational Studies to explore a multidisciplinary understanding of global and American Education; to consider the role of education in creating a more equitable society by analyzing the policies and philosophies which have shaped and are shaping schooling, in the United States and throughout the world.
-Historical changes in education, critical analyses of policy debates in current education, the effects of legal policies in the classroom, the influences of cultural shifts and contemporary issues will all be considered.
-Students will also be introduced to basic concepts and terminology in the educational discipline, as well as develop a critical lens for evaluating educational resources, texts and data.
+This course, which is designed for students pursuing an Interdisciplinary Studies major in the College of Arts and Sciences with a concentration in Education Studies, explores a multidisciplinary understanding of global and American Education.
+Students consider the role of education in creating a more equitable society by analyzing the policies and philosophies that have shaped and are shaping schooling in the U.S. and throughout the world.
+Historical changes in education, critical analyses of policy debates in current education, the effects of legal policies in the classroom, the influences of cultural shifts and contemporary issues are all considered.
+Students also are introduced to basic concepts and terminology in the educational discipline, and develop a critical lens for evaluating educational resources, texts and data.
+Students are not allowed to receive credit for more than one of the following courses: ED 220 and ED 260.

 Offered: Every year, Spring